miku/pkpy/README.md

 Option 2: Set up some package repository.

-Option 3: Create a separate package, something like borg.
-Install borg on the deployment machine.
-Then give borg a unique identifier (e.g. URL), and borg will fetch the zip (Option 1), extract and install it on its own.
+Option 3: Create a separate package, something like pkpy.
+Install pkpy on the deployment machine.
+Then give pkpy a unique identifier (e.g. URL), and pkpy will fetch the zip (Option 1), extract and install it on its own.

 Option 4: ...